NotSoSecure/cloud-sec-wiki/pages/mydoc/aws_cloud.md

 * [cloudfrunt](https://github.com/MindPointGroup/cloudfrunt): A tool for identifying misconfigured CloudFront domains
 * [mad-king](https://github.com/ThreatResponse/mad-king): Proof of Concept Zappa Based AWS Persistence and Attack Platform
 * [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke): A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it
-* [cloud-service-enum](https://github.com/NotSoSecure/cloud-sec-wiki) - These script allows pentesters to validate which cloud tokens (API keys, OAuth tokens and more) can access which cloud service.
+* [cloud-service-enum](https://github.com/NotSoSecure/cloud-sec-wiki): These script allows pentesters to validate which cloud tokens (API keys, OAuth tokens and more) can access which cloud service.
+* [Cloudsplaining](https://github.com/salesforce/cloudsplaining): AWS IAM Security Assessment tool that identifies violations of least privilege and generates a risk-prioritized HTML report.

 ### Continous Monitoring